selinon/selinon/docs.source/practices.rst

 Each flow adds some overhead.
 It is reasonable to introduce a new flow when:

 * you want to reuse certain implementation.
-* you want to encapsulate flow so you can run fallback tasks for the whole group of tasks
+* you want to encapsulate flow so you can run fallback nodes for the whole group of tasks
 * you want to throttle or optimize certain tasks (you want to let specific workers do specific flows or tasks)
 * you want to recursively run the whole flow or you have dependencies on flows so they are not resolvable except copying YAML configuration logic
 * you want to refer to flow as a group of tasks - a separate indivisible logic